elzbeth1/DL-Car-Damage-Detection/README.md

-# Car Damage Classification using Deep Learning
+# 🚗 Car Damage Classification using Deep Learning

-A deep learning-based image classification system for detecting and classifying car damage using Convolutional Neural Networks (CNNs) and transfer learning techniques such as ResNet and EfficientNet.
+A deep learning-based image classification system for detecting and classifying car damage using CNNs and transfer learning models such as ResNet and EfficientNet.

 The project explores multiple deep learning approaches, compares their performance, and deploys the final trained model using Streamlit and FastAPI.

 ---

-## Project Overview

-This project focuses on classifying different types of car damage from images.
-Multiple deep learning architectures were implemented and evaluated, including:

-- Custom CNN architectures
-- CNN with regularization
-- Transfer learning using pretrained ImageNet models
-- Hyperparameter tuning using Optuna

-The final model was deployed using:

-- Streamlit (Frontend)
-- FastAPI (Backend API)
+## 🌐 Live Demo

+🔗 Streamlit App: **[Add Streamlit Link Here]**

 ---

-## Features
+## 📌 Features

 - Image preprocessing and augmentation
 - Custom CNN implementation using PyTorch
-- Transfer learning with pretrained models
+- Transfer learning with ResNet and EfficientNet
 - Hyperparameter tuning using Optuna
-- Model evaluation using confusion matrix and classification metrics
+- Model evaluation using confusion matrix and classification report
-- Streamlit web application for real-time predictions
+- Streamlit frontend for real-time predictions
-- FastAPI backend for serving predictions
+- FastAPI backend for model inference

 ---

-## Tech Stack
+## 🛠️ Tech Stack

 ### Deep Learning & ML
 - PyTorch